Homemade Green Enchilada Sauce

 - Gradually add the broth, whisking quickly and constantly to smooth out any lumps.

-- Add additional salt to taste, if needed.
-The sauce can be processed in a blender if you prefer a smoother consistency.
+- The sauce can be processed in a blender for a smoother consistency.
 It will keep well in the fridge for up to 2 weeks.
-Otherwise, it can be frozen – probably up to a month or two if well sealed.
+Otherwise, it can be frozen for 1 to 2 months in a well-sealed container.

 Notes